-This handbook summarizes many of the official policies and administrative guidelines of the Board of Education and the District.
+This student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year.
+This handbook summarizes and references many of the official policies and administrative guidelines of the Board of Education and the District.
 To the extent that the handbook is ambiguous or conflicts with these policies and guidelines, the policies and guidelines shall control.
-This handbook is effective immediately and supersedes any prior handbook and other written material on the same subjects.
+This handbook is effective immediately and supersedes any prior student handbook.